The Institute for Economic Empowerment of Women.

 “I think a woman should do everything she can for herself.
 They have to confirm that they can be independent.”

-Special thanks to Peggy Kelsey for interviewing and photographing Sakina.
+A special thanks goes out to Peggy Kelsey for interviewing and photographing Sakina.

 Mahboba Ibrahimi